GetPageSpeed/nginx-extras-docs/docs/lua/core.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-core [v0.1.30](https://github.com/openresty/lua-resty-core/releases/tag/v0.1.30){target=_blank} released on Oct 10 2024.
+This document describes lua-resty-core [v0.1.31](https://github.com/openresty/lua-resty-core/releases/tag/v0.1.31){target=_blank} released on Jan 17 2025.

 <hr />